 What Happens After I Prune?

-Spring is the best time to prune your trees, as it sets the foundation for robust growth through the growing season.
-It’s best to schedule pruning after the leaves have fallen, but before the spring flowers bloom, which means now is the right time to schedule trimming and pruning services for most tree types.
+It is recommended to prune your trees in the spring because this lays the groundwork for healthy development throughout the rest of the growing season.
+Since it is recommended to plan pruning after the leaves have dropped, but before the spring flowers blossom, the best time to book trimming and pruning services for most tree kinds is right now.

-However, each type of tree and shrub has its own growth cycle, so check this list to see some common ones and the recommended times for trimming or pruning:
+However, each species of tree and shrub has its unique development cycle, therefore consult the following list to learn about some common growth cycles and the times of year when trimming or pruning should be done:

 - Apple and cherry trees – Early spring